Updated on April 3, 2023

 Human Flea

-But the third type is the human flea (Pulex irritans), formerly known as the house flea.
+The third type is the human flea (Pulex irritans), formerly known as the house flea.
 This species prefers humans over furry mammals and sees patches of human hair to be the perfect shelter.

-With the exception of human fleas, flea species find human hair to be more difficult to take shelter in.
+With the exception of human fleas, all species find human hair to be more difficult to take shelter in.
 This is compounded by the fact that human blood lacks the nutrients they need to reproduce.

 Thus, most fleas can hide in human hair, but they will try to leave at the first sign of a more viable host.